dkazakov8/reactive-route/vitepress/guide/getting-started.md

 ## Installation

 The all-in-one package includes everything needed to use Reactive Route.
+Refer to Framework Integration sections for required peer dependencies.

 ::: code-group
 ```sh [npm]